Xqhare/horae/README.md

 ## Features
 - Dependency-free
 - Current UTC date and time
-    - On average, creating the current date and time takes about 130 nanoseconds.
+    - On average, creating the current date and time takes 100 to 150 nanoseconds.
 - Local date and time in specified timezone
     - Supports 200 Timezones